Install OpenRAG in a Python project with uv

 Using Ollama as your language and embedding model provider offers greater flexibility and configuration options for hosting models.
 However, it requires additional setup because Ollama isn't included with OpenRAG.
 You must deploy Ollama separately if you want to use Ollama as a model provider.

 OpenRAG isn't guaranteed to be compatible with all models that are available through Ollama.
-For example, some models might produce unexpected results, such as JSON-formatted output instead of natural language responses, and some models aren't appropriate for the types of tasks that OpenRAG performs, such as those that generate media.
+Some models might produce unexpected results, such as JSON-formatted output instead of natural language responses, and some models aren't appropriate for the types of tasks that OpenRAG performs, such as those that generate media.

 -